PSH-Computing-AI-club/competition-spring-2025/README.md

 Every competitor is supplied with a starter git repository containing three sample AI players to serve as a springboard for getting started.

-After the initial competition briefing an API reference will be available at [`PSH-Computing-AI-club.github.io/competition-spring-2025-dotsandboxes`](https://PSH-Computing-AI-club.github.io/competition-spring-2025-dotsandboxes).
+Find the scripting environment API reference at [`PSH-Computing-AI-club.github.io/competition-spring-2025-dotsandboxes`](https://PSH-Computing-AI-club.github.io/competition-spring-2025-dotsandboxes).

 ## Related Repositories